jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Sweet bread/Panettone/Panettone (fruit version).md

 > Once the fermentation time has passed, place it in the refrigerator before proceeding to the second kneading.
 This step will make the dough easier to handle.

 6. Make the [[Chocolate glaze|Chocolate glaze]] and place into the fridge overnight.
 7. Soak the dry fruit overnight in minimum amount of cold water.
 Then, in the morning, dry them thoroughly.
 DO NOT soak candied peeks, or just a handful, soaking will take some aroma.
+It is better to cover them with inverted syrup or oil.
+Same for the chocolate chips.
 ### Second kneading:
 1. Degas the first dough in the hand mixer on low.
 2. Add the flour all at once, but careful.
 Aim for strength and structure (4-5 min).
 This is the most crucial step.
 All the flour must be incorporated and well-kneaded into the dough without adding any other ingredients at this step.
 (When the flour is slightly mixed in, increase the speed a bit).
 In the end, the dough must not stick to the walls (almost at least), be shiny and glossy, pass the window pane test.